umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/index.md

 ## [Preview](Preview)

-Learn more about how to access the Preview API and how to make it easy for your editors to access your preview site.
+Learn more about how to access the Preview API and how to enable your editors to access your preview site.